The King of Fighters '99

 SNK had originally planned to remove main characters Kyo Kusanagi and Iori Yagami, who had previously appeared in earlier installments of the series, from The King of Fighters '99, but they ended up as hidden characters instead.
 The popularity of Kyo's previous incarnations resulted in him being given "clones" that wear his original clothes and perform his moves.
 SNK had difficulty balancing the age of the characters and teams.
-The Neo Geo and Dreamcast versions are both included in The Kings of Fighters NESTS Hen compilation released for the PlayStation 2 in Japan as well as other ports.
+The Neo Geo AES and Dreamcast versions are both included in The Kings of Fighters NESTS Hen compilation released for the PlayStation 2 in Japan alongside other ports.

 Critical response to The King of Fighters '99 has generally been positive because of its fighting system and its use of Strikers.
 The Dreamcast port of the game has had a more favorable reception than the PlayStation version thanks to its loading times and graphics.
-The Nintendo Switch port has garnered a similar response, with reviewers finding it modern and praising its gameplay.
 While the game has sold well, overall sales have been less than those of the series' previous game because of poor sales of the console versions.
+The game was succeeded by The King of Fighters 2000.